mosets/docs/fields.md

 Audio Player allows your users to upload an audio file along with their listing.

  #### Auto Start
- Set Auto Start to Yes so the audio plays automatically once users enter listings details view.
+ Set Auto Start to `Yes` so the audio plays automatically once users enter listings details view.

  #### Display Filename
  It allows the audio's filename to be displayed below the player.

  #### Loop
- By default, Loop is set to "No" so the audio track will not start over again when it is finished.
-If you want the track to loop indefinitely, set it to Yes then.
+ By default, Loop is set to `No` so the audio track will not start over again when it is finished.
+If you want the track to loop indefinitely, set it to `Yes` then.

 ### Captcha {#fieldtype-captcha}
-Make sure you enable [Captcha](https://docs.joomla.org/How_do_you_use_Recaptcha_in_Joomla%3F) function so that you will know whether or not your user is human.
+If you've set the permission to allow Public to submit listings to Mosets Tree, you can use Captcha to make sure the person submitting the listings are human and not an automated bot.
+Make sure you [enable Captcha in Joomla](https://docs.joomla.org/How_do_you_use_Recaptcha_in_Joomla%3F) in order to use this.

+Captcha custom field is only shown in front-end when your users submit new listing.
+It's not shown in back-end or front-end when modifying listings.

 ### Category {#fieldtype-category}

-Category allows you to allocate where the listing belongs to.
-Links will be displayed to direct your users to the related categories.
+Category is a display-only field type that shows which categories a listings belongs to.
+Links are displayed to direct your users to the related categories.

  #### Search Category
  After enabling searchable function in [Basic Settings]({{version}}/fields#edit-screen), select a parent category in this parameter.
 Sub-categories of the selected category will be available for search in Filter and Advanced Search form.

  #### Show Primary Category
- By selecting Yes, the primary category assigned to the listing will be displayed.
+ Selecting `Yes` will show the primary category assigned to the listing will be displayed.

  #### Show Secondary Categories
- Selecting Yes in this parameter will display all the secondary categories assigned to the listing.
-This is shown in details view only.
+ Selecting `Yes` will display all the secondary categories assigned to the listing.

  #### Show Breadcrumbs
- Select Yes in this parameter will show the categories in breadcrumbs format.
+ Selecting `Yes` will show the categories with breadcrumbs.

 ### Checkbox {#fieldtype-checkbox}
 Similar to Radio Button, Checkbox makes all choices permanently visible on the form, except that it allows your users to have multiple selection on the field.

    #### Images
    Instead of using texts to define the elements for the field, you can also use images to represent the elements by entering URLs of the images.
-Be sure to keep in mind, URLs must be separated by "|" if you have two or more checkboxes.
+Be sure to keep in mind, URLs must be separated by `|` if you have two or more checkboxes.

-   If you have your own site, you can use {live_site} as the replacement for your site's base URL.
-Below is the example of the Images content for two checkboxes:
+   If you have your own site, you can use `{live_site}` as the replacement for your site's base URL.
+Below is an example of the Images content for two checkboxes:

 	{live_site}/media/images/mime-icon-32/zip.png|{live_site}/media/images/mime-icon-32/mp3.png

    #### Show Images
-   You can decide whether or not to show your Images or you can also choose to show Images only in front-end.
+   You can choose whether to show your Images or you can also choose to show Images only in front-end.

    #### Captions
    Captions are display beside the image to provide a short description for each checkbox.
 Enter the captions corresponding to the elements defined for the field.
-Captions must also be separated by "|".
+Captions must be separated by `|`.

    #### Show Captions
-   This parameter lets you decide whether or not to show your Captions or you can also choose to show Captions only in Edit screen.
+   This parameter lets you decide whether or not to show your Captions.
+You can also choose to show Captions only in Edit screen.

    #### Image ALTs Attribute
    ALTs attribute are included in your image for accessibility and allow user agents that cannot display images to use this as alternate text.
 Keep it short and precise.
 If you leave this empty, field elements will be used for this.
 Enter the ALT text corresponding to the elements defined for the field.
-ALT texts must be separated by "|".
+ALT texts must be separated by `|`.

    #### Image TITLEs Attribute
-   TITLEs Attribute will be added to your images and provide additional information to each of your image.
+   Tittle attribute will be added to your images and provide additional information to each of your image.
 Most browsers display title text as a tooltip when it is hovered over.
 Enter the TITLE texts corresponding to the elements defined for the field.
-TITLE texts must be separated by "|".
+TITLE texts must be separated by `|`.

    #### Details view's output
    Choose how you want the values selected to be displayed in listing details view when the field has 2 or more values.